LorenzoCoronati/local-docker/README.md

 #### Start local

-If containers are not pulles/built yet, this will do it for you.
+Pulls, builds and starts all containers.

     $ ./ld up

 #### Stop local

-Put local to sleep:
+Put local to sleep (no DB dump created, but databases won't be immediately destroyed either).

     $ ./ld stop

-Stop (ie. remove volumes unless they are persistent):
+Stops local, create DB dump.

     $ ./ld down

-Note that files sync must be started in order to start other containers, and it keeps 1-n pcs of containers running when it is started.
+Note that files sync must be started in order to start other containers, and it keeps 1-n pcs of containers running when it is started. `./ld` commands take care of that, too.

 #### Watch filesync logs